syncfusion-content/flutter-docs/Flutter/calendar/how-to.md

 ---
 layout: post
-title: Headers in Flutter Event Calendar widget | Syncfusion | Scheduler
+title: Calendar widget in FlutterFlow framework | Syncfusion
-description: Learn here all about headers feature of Syncfusion Flutter Event Calendar (SfCalendar) widget and more.
+description: Learn here all about adding Syncfusion Calendar widget in FlutterFlow framework.
 platform: flutter
 control: SfCalendar
 documentation: ug
 ---

-# How to add Syncfusion Calendar Widget in FlutterFlow framework?
+# How to add Syncfusion Calendar widget in FlutterFlow framework?

 ## Overview of FlutterFlow